meraki/dashboard-api-go/.openapi/README.md

 This library is automatically generated using the [OpenAPI generator v5.3](https://github.com/OpenAPITools/openapi-generator) using the [Meraki OpenAPI v2 specification](https://github.com/meraki/openapi/).

+## Generate a new HTTP Client with Makefile

+To use the Makefile, you can run the following commands:

+`make install-generator`: Downloads and installs the OpenAPI generator JAR file.
+`make download-spec`: Downloads the specified version of the Meraki OpenAPI spec.
+`make generate-code`: Runs the code generator to generate the client code using the downloaded spec.
+`make cleanup`: Cleans up the build files by removing the downloaded spec.

+you can simply run `make all` to execute all the commands in order.
+This will install the generator, download the spec, generate the code, and perform the cleanup.

+Alternatively, You can execute each step individually or run `make` followed by the target name to execute the steps sequentially.
+For example, `make install-generator download-spec generate-code` will execute all three steps in order.

 ## Manually generate a new HTTP Client

 While there isn't a requirement to generate this library, it can be accomplished with the commands below.

 1) Install or download the latest[ OpenAPI generator](https://github.com/OpenAPITools/openapi-generator#1---installation) jar file: